-Collins credits the "teams and teammates that I had before me to help
+Collins credits the "teams and teammates that I had before me to help me get this."

-“There's a lot of names, a lot of greats who've played here.
+"There's a lot of names, a lot of greats who've played here.
 It's special to be on that list."

 Collins' teammates are thrilled he's about to make history.

 "He definitely deserves it.
 He's really worked his butt off to put himself in position to do that, and the guys around him have kind of rallied around because he's our leader."

 The best leader Self has ever coached.
 The guy who impacts the game more than any player Self has ever coached.
 And the winningest player (along with Morningstar) Self has ever coached.

 "He's going to get it (record) by far," freshman swingman Xavier Henry said.
 "We just help him out every day.
 We try to push him to the limit."

 And Collins is quite thankful.